-(a) identifies Matters of State Environmental

-Significance as identified in SPP mapping

-Environment and Heritage (Biodiversity);
+(a) identifies Matters of State Environmental Significance as identified in SPP mapping - Environment and Heritage (Biodiversity);

-- (b) facilitates the protection and enhancement of Matters of State Environmental Significance; and (c) protects and enhances applicated - (c) protects and enhances ecological connectivity.
+- (b) facilitates the protection and enhancement of Matters of State Environmental Significance; and - (c) protects and enhances ecological connectivity.

 Flood hazard

 Development directly, indirectly and cumulatively avoids any increase in water flow velocity or flood level and does not increase the potential for flood damage on-site or on other properties.